What Is Conversation Intelligence Software?

 Conversation intelligence only works if insights flow into the systems your team already uses.
 Surface-level integrations that require manual exports create friction.
 Deep integrations that bi-directionally sync activities, update opportunity fields, and trigger workflows based on conversation signals drive actual behavior change.

-When working with enterprise accounts, the integration question is often the deciding factor in platform selection.
+In enterprise platform evaluations, integration depth is frequently the deciding factor in platform selection.
 A tool with strong transcription accuracy but shallow CRM write-back will produce insights that never reach the people who need them.

 Key considerations: